Statue of Maria Skłodowska-Curie (Downtown, Warsaw)

-The Maria Skłodowska-Curie Monument (Polish: Pomnik Marii Skłodowskiej-Curie) is a bronze statue in Warsaw, Poland, located within the New Town neighbourhood of the Downtown district.
+The statue of Maria Skłodowska-Curie (Note: /pl/; /fr/) (Polish: Pomnik Marii Skłodowskiej-Curie) is a bronze statue in Warsaw, Poland, located within the New Town neighbourhood of the Downtown district.
 It is dedicated to Maria Skłodowska-Curie, a 19th- and 20th-century physicist and chemist who conducted pioneering research on radioactivity and was the first woman to win a Nobel Prize, as well as the first person to win a Nobel Prize twice.
 The statue was designed by Bronisław Krzysztof and unveiled on 4 June 2014.
 It is placed near the intersection of Kościelna and Piesza Streets, in front of the Church of the Visitation of the Blessed Virgin Mary at 2 Przyrynek Street, and near the tenement at 16 Freta Street, where Skłodowska-Curie was born and grew up.

 History

 The monument was dedicated to Maria Skłodowska-Curie, a 19th- and 20th-century physicist and chemist who conducted pioneering research on radioactivity.
 She was the first woman to win a Nobel Prize and the first person to win a Nobel Prize twice.
 The statue was financed by the Association of the Legion of Honour Members and designed by Bronisław Krzysztof.
 It was unveiled on 4 June 2014 by President of Poland Bronisław Komorowski and President of France François Hollande.
 The ceremony was attended by Hanna Gronkiewicz-Waltz, the mayor of Warsaw, and Lena Kolarska-Bobińska, the minister of science and higher education.